Yanbo-Zhu/JavaSE_HanShunPing/JavaFX/01_Grundlagen/03_2D-Grafik.md

             for (MShape s : shapes) {
                     //the name of the class the object s is an instance of String modelname = s.getClass().getName();

-                    // the class that should be taken to build the view for s String viewname = PREFIXVIEW+modelname.substring(PREFIXMODEL.length());
+                    // the class that should be taken to build the view for s String viewname = PREFIXVIEW + modelname.substring(PREFIXMODEL.length()); // extract the substring from position x to the end of orgianl String.
+Endindex of substring starts from 1 and not from 0.
                     Class<?> c = Class.forName(viewname);

                     //the Method-Object has to be created in order to invoke the method
-                    //the getMethod needs the name of the method and the Class-Object
-                    // of each parameter
-                    Method m = c.getMethod(METHODNAME, Class.forName(PARAMTYPE));
+                    //the getMethod needs the name of the method and the Class-Object of each parameter Method m = c.getMethod(METHODNAME, Class.forName(PARAMTYPE));

                     // Method getShape is called;
                     // the fist parameter is null, because getShape is static;
                     // the method invoke returns an object of type Object,